Skip to content

 • 1 teaspoon kosher salt, or 1/2 teaspoon table salt

-• 1/2 cup plus 1 teaspoon vegetable, canola, or other neutral oil
+• 1/2 cup plus 1 teaspoon neutral oil such as safflower, grape seed, vegetable

 • 4 tablespoons ice water